PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 - **Extend Relationships**: Optional extensions to base use cases (e.g., report generation can extend to sharing with providers)
 - **Generalization**: Common patterns shared across multiple use cases (e.g., data validation across different input types)

-The use case diagram illustrates the comprehensive nature of the GlucoVigile platform, showing how it serves different stakeholder needs while maintaining a focus on the end user's health management journey.
+The use case diagram illustrates the comprehensive nature of the GlucoVigil platform, showing how it serves different stakeholder needs while maintaining a focus on the end user's health management journey.
 The clear separation of user management, health data operations, risk assessment, educational components, and system administration demonstrates the well-structured approach to addressing the complexities of diabetes risk assessment and prevention.

 #### 4.2.3 Activity Diagrams